-AP source: Jets placing WRs Enunwa, Bellamy on PUP list
+Jets place injured WRs Enunwa, Bellamy on reserve/PUP list

-NEW YORK (AP) — A person with direct knowledge of the decision says the New York Jets are placing wide receivers Quincy Enunwa and Josh Bellamy on the reserve/physically unable to perform list.
+NEW YORK (AP) — Quincy Enunwa’s playing career with the New York Jets is likely over after he and fellow wide receiver Josh Bellamy were placed on the reserve/physically unable to perform list.

 The moves Tuesday effectively end each of the player’s seasons with the Jets, four months before the opener is scheduled.